startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

 6)  If you need to do range searches, you need a range tree. if you dont have time to get a range tree, use binary searching as the substitute!
+    Also try a segment tree, fenwick tree, etc.

 7) if the problem is unsorted, try sorting and if you need to keeping track of indexes, use reverse index map, to do computations.